bengillies/ember-parallel/README.md

 	fibs: Em.computed.parallel.map('list', function fib(n) {
 		return n < 2 ?
 1 : fib(n - 1) + fib(n - 2);
-	}).property('list.[]')
+	})
 });
 ```

 Note that the function fib needs to be named in order to deal with recursion, and that it cannot reference anything Ember related, or anything outside of the function itself.
-THis is because the function is run inside a separate thread, so has no access to any other JS present outside that thread.
+This is because the function is run inside a separate thread, so has no access to any other JS present outside that thread.

 ####Em.computed.parallel.reduce